thethirdbirthday/Active-Directory/README.md

 <h2>Description</h2>
-Projet involves using Oracle Virtual Box to create a VM Domain Controller to connect a second VM client to the internet through an internal network.
+Projet involves using Oracle VirtualBox to create a private network that allows new users to connect to the internet with a DHCP provided IP address through NAT.
+We will create a Domain Controller on one VM to connect a client on a second VM to the internet.
 A PowerShell script is used to create a bulk of user accounts.
+New users can be simply be created and added manually, as well.
 <br />